sagemath/trac_to_gh/Issue 9613.md

 # Issue 9613: Add a spkg-ceck script to linbox

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9613

 Original creator: drkirkby